QinYuWu/QinYuWu.github.io/_pages/about.md

 </p>

 # About Me
+* I will join the School of Management at the University of Science and Technology of China (USTC) as a full researcher in 2026.
-* I am a postdoctoral associate in the Center for Algorithms, Data, and Market Design at Yale (CADMY), Yale University, supervised by Prof. [Dirk Bergemann](https://economics.yale.edu/people/dirk-bergemann).
+* I am a postdoctoral associate (September 1, 2025 – August 31, 2026) in the Center for Algorithms, Data, and Market Design at Yale (CADMY), Yale University, supervised by Prof. [Dirk Bergemann](https://economics.yale.edu/people/dirk-bergemann).
 * I completed a six-month postdoctoral fellowship (March 1 – August 31, 2025) at Telfer School of Management, University of Ottawa, supervised by Prof. [Jonathan Yu-Meng Li](https://telfer.uottawa.ca/en/directory/jonathan-yumeng-li/).
 * I completed a two-year postdoctoral fellowship (March 1, 2023 – February 28, 2025) in the Department of Statistics and Actuarial Science at the University of Waterloo, supervised by Prof. [Ruodu Wang](http://sas.uwaterloo.ca/~wang/).
 * I received my Ph.D.
 Degree in Statistics at the University of Science and Technology of China (USTC), supervised by Prof. Tiantian Mao and Prof. Taizhong Hu.